RadeonOpenCompute/ROCm_Documentation/Installation_Guide/ROCK-Kernel-Driver_readme.rst

 Installing and configuring the kernel
 ****************************************
 .. note:: Binary packages are no longer part of this git repository.
-Please refer to the `ROCm project<https://github.com/RadeonOpenCompute/ROCm/wiki>`_ for instructions on configuring the AMD apt/yum package server
+Please refer to the `ROCm project <https://github.com/RadeonOpenCompute/ROCm/wiki>`_ for instructions on configuring the AMD apt/yum package server

 Config files for building the kernel
-The configuration used to build our kernel can be re-created by running: .. epigraph:: make rock-rel_defconfig
+The configuration used to build our kernel can be re-created by running: `make rock-rel_defconfig`

 This config is based on the Ubuntu 14.04 build patches by Canonical.

 **Obtaining kernel and libhsakmt source code**
  * Source code used to build the kernel is in this repo.
-Source code to build libhsakmt is in the `ROCT-Thunk-Interface<https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface>`_ repository
+Source code to build libhsakmt is in the `ROCT-Thunk-Interface <https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface>`_ repository

 LICENSE
 #########

 The following lists the different licenses that apply to the different components in this repository:

-the Linux kernel images are covered by the modified GPL license in COPYING the firmware image is covered by the license in LICENSE.ucode
+| The Linux kernel images are covered by the modified GPL license in COPYING
+| The firmware image is covered by the license in LICENSE.ucode

 Link to go directly to the repository `ROCK-Kernel-Driver <https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver/tree/roc-1.7.x>`_